Workflows6

 Inventory Movement Details [requires an Advanced/Enterprise plan].
 It can be tricky to track how long a store has had a specific set of products for, so you can run this report against a specific location like Clothing-mart and group by Item Name.
 This will generate a report of when that store received and sold stock, grouped by item.
 You can glance at the subtotal for each item to see how much of that product is still available at that store, and you can compare the transaction dates to see if certain products have been there too long without being sold.

-We hope this workflow post has provided a clearer picture of how you can accurately track your consignment sales with inFlow Cloud.
+We hope this workflow post has provided a clearer picture of how you can accurately track your consignment sales with inFlow Inventory.
 If you’ve got any questions, just leave them in the comments (we do monitor our comments, so you’ll get a reply!).

-Try inFlow Cloud free
+Try inFlow for free

 No credit card required.
 Sign up now!